percona/percona-backup-mongodb/doc/source/running.rst

 Store Configuration File
 --------------------------------------------------------------------------------

-The store configuration file is a |yaml| file that contains all required options that pertain to one store.
+The store configuration file is a YAML file that contains all required options that pertain to one store.
 In |version|,
 |amazon-s3| compatible remote stores and the local file system are supported.